-The research was conducted after the approval of the Ethics Committee of the University Clinical Center in Banja Luka, No. 01-9-192.2/15, Bosnia and Herzegovina, and an experiment was realized at the Vivarium of the Faculty of Natural Sciences and Mathematics, University of Banja Luka, and in the Laboratory of the Institute of Pathology, Banja Luka Clinical Center.
+Research was conducted after the approval of the Ethic Committee of the University Clinical Center in Banja Luka, No. 01-9-192.2/15, Bosnia and Herzegovina, and an experiment was realized at the Vivarium of the Faculty of Natural Sciences and Mathematics, University of Banja Luka and in the Laboratory of the Institute of Pathology, Clinical Center Banja Luka.